cjmabini333/ObjectDetector/README.md

 Step 3: Open the file in any IDE, would recommend PyCharm or Visual Studio Code.

-Step 4: Open the `main2.py` file and open a terminal and type `main2.py` to run the program.
+Step 4: Open the `main2.py` file and open a terminal and type `python main2.py` to run the program.